 Two years is a long time to compress into one blog post, but another highlight of my time in this country is the now much-mythologised Whanganui canoe expedition, which, I think all nine of us on the trip can agree, was a profound four days with life-threatening levels of fun.
 The birthday sombrero, the guitar, the goon bag, the torrential rain, the sketchy walk to the Bridge to Nowhere, the new friends, the old friends, the Christmas dinner and the endless laughter.
 Naturally, there was also drama; flooded tents, relentless sandflies, huge days of paddling, constantly being behind schedule, torrential rain and that barrel freeing itself from the grip of our drunk amigo, tumbling to its watery demise in the river.
 But what great story doesn’t have conflict?

-Northland, the sub-tropical area at the top of the North Island is still my favourite place in New Zealand, with its golden mellow surf beaches, warm climate, dramatic scenery and the hilarious, unorganised adventure I had up there.
+Northland, the almost-sub-tropical area at the top of the North Island is still my favourite place in New Zealand, with its golden mellow surf beaches, warm climate, dramatic scenery and the hilarious, unorganised adventure I had up there.
 It taught me to to seize the moment, to live spontaneously and worry less about the details.